Data Shows Shelter Pets Just as Healthy as Purebreds

 Petplan Pet Insurance encourages prospective pet parents to consider giving homeless and “second-hand” pets a second chance at a loving home

-PHILADELPHIA (August 18, 2011) – Recent data from Petplan, America’s top rated pet insurance company, shows that, despite popular belief to the contrary, pets adopted from shelters are actually about 5 percent less likely to have an unexpected trip to the vet compared to pets purchased through pet stores or other sources.
+PHILADELPHIA (August 18, 2011) – Recent data from Petplan, America’s top rated pet insurance provider, shows that, despite popular belief to the contrary, pets adopted from shelters are actually about 5 percent less likely to have an unexpected trip to the vet compared to pets purchased through pet stores or other sources.
 As shelters and humane societies around the country gear up to celebrate ISAR’s National Homeless Animals Day on August 20th, Petplan Pet Insurance encourages prospective pet parents to consider adopting their next four-legged family member from a shelter or rescue organization.

 “Unfortunately, a lot of people think that shelter pets aren't as healthy as pets who come from breeders or pet stores,” says Dr. Jules Benson, Vice President of Veterinary Services at Petplan.
 “In fact, according to our data, adopted pet s are actually 5.2 percent less likely to require an unexpected visit to the vet than their purpose-bred counterparts.
 Since the majority of rescue or shelter pets are mixed-breed pets, it’s possible that their ability to avoid unexpected vet visits might be due to them having fewer of the hereditary diseases we see more often in purebred pets.”